 An additional ripple of 16 mV is the result of using a tantalum capacitor with a low ESR of 80 m Ω .
 The total ripple is the sum of the ripple caused by the capacitance and the ripple caused by the ESR of the capacitor.
 In this example, the total ripple is 26 mV.
 Additional ripple is caused by load transients.
 This means that the output capacitor has to completely supply the load during the charging phase of the inductor.
 A reasonable value of the output capacitance depends on the speed of the load transients and the load current during the load change.
 With the calculated minimum value of 24 μ F and load transient considerations the recommended output capacitance value is in a 47 to 100 μ F range.
 For economical reasons, this is usually a tantalum capacitor.
 Therefore, the control loop has been optimized for using output capacitors with an ESR of above 30 m Ω .
-Additionally, a ceramic output capacitor of 2.2 μ F must be added in parallel with the tantalum output capacitor.
+The minimum value for the output capacitor is 10 μ F.